deepin-community/graphicsmagick/www/perl.rst

 You can optionally add Image to any method name.
 For example, ReadImage() is an alias for method Read().

+To set encoder parameters when saving a file use AddDefinition($magick, $key,
+$value); this returns 0 on success or 1 on failure.
+A comma-delimited list of parameters can also be set using AddDefinition($values); this returns 0 on success or 1 on failure.
+To remove parameters use RemoveDefinitions($keys) (comma-delimited; the special key * can be used to remove all definitions);
+this returns 1 if the specified keys were present and removed, 0 otherwise.
+To get the current value of a parameter use AccessDefinition($magick, $key);
+note that if no value was explicitly set then undef is returned.
+These are equivalent to using the commandline gm utility's -define option.
+For example, to save a lossless WebP image one can use:

+  $image->AddDefinition('webp', 'lossless', 'TRUE');
+  $image->Write(filename=&gt;'webp:output.webp');

+or

+  $image->AddDefinitions('webp:lossless=TRUE');
+  $image->Write(filename=&gt;'webp:output.webp');

 Manipulate an Image